Charley95/portfolio-repo/README.md

 This is a personal portfolio website built to be responsive across all screen sizes.
 The user should be able to:

-- see the hover states of the elements in the navigation bar and the contact me icons just above the footer.
+- send me an email using the contact form in the contact me section.
 - click on the provided links of the listed projects to see the live site.
 - quickly navigate to a desired section of the website by clicking the required menu element on the navigation bar.